- Minor Foundation Worldwide Climate Funding Opportunities

 Opportunities and Support:

-• Connect with the Democracy Moves Scholars Network for mentorship and support on
+The selected youth researcher will have the opportunity to: - Connect with the Democracy Moves Scholars Network for mentorship and support on

-• Establish informal networking and sharing spaces to gain additional insights and support
+action research approaches. - Establish informal networking and sharing spaces to gain additional insights and support

-• Receive support from Restless Development and Democracy Moves throughout the
+from fellow researchers. - Receive support from Restless Development and Democracy Moves throughout the

 research process.